niu-wcs/wrf-run/README.md

 These first parameters define program specific settings and define your WRF directories.
 For help installing the WRF model, please see the included TXT file on installation:
   * debugmode: Setting this variable to 1 will not run any commands, but instead print the commands to the console for debugging / testing purposes.
 Typically, leave this as 0.
+  * need_copy_exe: Set this to 1 if you do not use $PATH to point to your WRF executables, otherwise set this to 0 and set wrfexecutables and wpsdirectory.
   * jobscheduler: Which job scheduler your system is using, see the below section on **job schedulers** for details on adding more.
 (Currently available are COBALT, SLURM, and PBS)
   * accountname: Your account/project name on your HPC system.
   * sourcefile: For systems that do not use the .bashrc file, you may define a file path that contains your relevant EXPORT and module calls here